redhat-cop/namespace-configuration-operator/examples/test-and-logic/README.md

 - `test-or-logic-groupconfig.yaml` - **Dedicated OR logic test with multiple test cases**
 - `test-unrecognized-conditionals-groupconfig.yaml` - **Test for unrecognized conditional logic detection (eq, hasPrefix, ne, etc.)**
 - `test-issue-194-field-removal-namespaceconfig.yaml` - **Test for GitHub issue #194 - Field removal with value 0 in conditionals**
+- `test-deletion-tracking-groupconfig.yaml` - **Test GroupConfig for deletion tracking and logging**
+- `test-deletion-tracking-namespaceconfig.yaml` - **Test NamespaceConfig for deletion tracking and logging**
+- `test-deletion-tracking-userconfig.yaml` - **Test UserConfig for deletion tracking and logging**
 - `test-and-logic-groupconfig-explanation.md` - **Detailed stanza-by-stanza explanation of the AND logic YAML**
 - `test-or-logic-groupconfig-explanation.md` - **Detailed stanza-by-stanza explanation of the OR logic YAML**
 - `test-unrecognized-conditionals-explanation.md` - **Detailed explanation of unrecognized conditional logic detection**